 - Muddle (break up) mint leaves with a cocktail muddler or wooden spoon to release the mint flavour from the leaves.

 - Add ice to glass, filling about halfway or so.

-- Stir in rum, club soda and simple syrup (to taste).See 'Notes' below on how to make simple syrup.
-Alternatively, dissolve white sugar in your cocktail or use honey or maple syrup (to taste).
+- Stir in rum, club soda and simple syrup (to taste).See "Notes" below on how to make simple syrup.
+Alternatively, use honey or maple syrup (to taste).
 Honey or maple syrup will impart a slightly different flavour to your cocktail.

-- If you like, garnish with more mint leaves (or a sprig of mint), orange and/or lime slice.
-As always, enjoy responsibly!
+- If you like, garnish to taste with more mint leaves (or a sprig of mint), orange and/or lime slice.
+Serve and, as always, enjoy responsibly!

 Nutrition estimate (if provided) is based on 1 Serving.

 Nutrition information (if provided) is provided as a courtesy and should be considered an estimate only.
 Ingredients can vary and Girl Heart Food makes no guarantees to the accuracy of this information.
 It should not be considered a substitute for a professional nutritionist’s advice.